-What’s an MRI
+What’s an MRI?

 Think of a huge donut, a bigger than the wheel of a huge trans-continental American truck of the sort that can have two hitches.
 If you have ever been in Alaska and have seen the DOT snow-pows with the plow between the front and back wheels in winter or these same plows used to straighten the surface of unpaved roads, think of their wheel size to have an idea of the dimension.

 This giant “donut” contains (among other things) a circular magnet.
 In the whole of the “donut”, there is an about 20 inches (50.8 cm) wide flatbed with a form that fits your head plus old-fashioned (ear-protecting) headphones.
-They look similar to those worn by the employees loading and unloading the baggage at Seattle-Tacoma airport.
+They look similar to those worn by the employees loading and unloading the baggage at the airport.
 The bed can move into and out of that “donut.”

 She now told me that the machine would make a terrible noise and that the headphones will serve for her to communicate with me.
 Moreover, they will play some music.
 “I hope not the one they are playing now in this room” I said.
-That music sounded like a heart peep played with a metal drum.
+That music sounded like a heart beat played with a metal drum.
 “What music do you want” she asked.
 “Some Argentine Tango would be nice.
 Do you have that?”
 “It’s played from the internet.
 I’m sure I can find that.”
 “Thanks that would be great.”